Interior a priori estimates for supersolutions of fully nonlinear subelliptic equations under geometric conditions: Preliminaries on subelliptic structures

 where $b_{ij}(x)=\sigma_{ij}(x_1,...,x_{i-1})$ are homogeneous polynomials of degree less than or equal to $n-m$.
 A model example that we will analyze in Section \ref{sec;count} is the Heisenberg group in $\mathbb{H}^d\simeq\R^{2d+1}$, $n=2d+1$, $m=2d$, $Q=2d+2$, where the fields of the horizontal layer are

-We denote by $B_r(x)=\{y\in\mathbb{G}:d(x,y)<r\}$ the metric ball of radius $r$. \\ From now on, we recall some notions on convexity along vector fields and refer to \cite{BD} for a complete account of the results.
-We start with the definition of the so-called horizontal curves. \begin{defn} We call $\X$-line an absolutely continuous curve satisfying the ODE
+We denote by $B_r(x)=\{y\in\mathbb{G}:d(x,y)<r\}$ the metric ball of radius $r$. \\ We recall that for $u$ smooth, the convexity of $u$ along the fields of the family $\X$ is equivalent to the positive semidefiniteness of the symmetrized horizontal Hessian $(D^2_\X u)^*$.
+This has been extended to the viscosity setting in \cite{BD} to which we refer for further details.